Busselton - East

 Busselton - East faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover is approximately 52%, higher than the average SA2 area's 49%.
+The rate of private health cover is approximately 52%, higher than the average SA2 area (~5,358 people).
 The most common medical conditions are arthritis (9.6%) and mental health issues (9.3%).
-65.0% of residents report no medical ailments, compared to 69.5% in Rest of WA.
-As of June 2021, 21.2% of residents are aged 65 and over (2,188 people), higher than the 20.0% in Rest of WA.
+A total of 65.0% of residents report no medical ailments, compared to 69.5% in Rest of WA.
+The area has 21.2% of residents aged 65 and over (2,188 people), higher than the 20.0% in Rest of WA.
 Health outcomes among seniors are strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health